hbrawnak/laravel-facebook-accountkit/readme.md

 To get started with the app, clone the repo:

 ```
-$ composer update --no-scripts
+$ composer update
 ```
-Update App ID, secret and version from MainController.php from your facebook accountkit.
+Update App ID, secret and version in MainController.php from your facebook accountkit.

 Next, migrate the database: